 You need to update your website regularly.
 There is no point in building something, launching it and then the only time you post a blog is on day one.
 This doesn’t sit well with search engines and it won’t sit well with your customers either.
 They both want to see new content and to be reassured that effort is still going into your company.

 It is also important to note that keeping references to older posts (like a promotion from 2010) definitely isn’t good for business.
 Customers want the latest information about all of your products and services.
 They want to know about your company and all of the recent achievements you’ve accomplished.

 Customers need to contact you.
 Whether this is by phone, fax or email they need to be able to send you questions, ring about concerns and trust that you’re a reputable business.
 It is important to have your contact details listed on your website and for them to be clearly visible.
-It’s not a game of hide and seek and customers shouldn’t have to spend hours trying to locate your email.
+It’s not a game of hiding and seeks and customers shouldn’t have to spend hours trying to locate your email.
 It’s the primary piece of information a visitor will look for so make it easy for them.

 No Sing Songs

-You may think your jingle is catchy, cute and adds a bit of pizzazz to your website - but in reality it’s just annoying.
-There aren't many people who enjoy automatic music on websites and it’s even more frustrating when you can’t turn it off.
+You may think your jingle is catchy, cute and adds a bit of pizzazz to your website – but in reality, it’s just annoying.
+There aren’t many people who enjoy automatic music on websites and it’s even more frustrating when you can’t turn it off.
 So if you’re in the humour to play some music make sure it’s consistent and give the option to pause it.